2012 Washington elections: State Auditor

-General election

 Insurance Commissioner

-Incumbent Democratic Insurance Commissioner Mike Kreidler ran for re-election to a fourth term.
+Incumbent Democratic Insurance Commissioner Mike Kreidler ran for re-election to a fourth term, defeating Republican John Adams with 58% of the vote.

 Commissioner of Public Lands

-Incumbent Democratic Commissioner of Public Lands Peter J. Goldmark ran for re-election to a second term.
+Incumbent Democratic Commissioner of Public Lands Peter J. Goldmark ran for re-election to a second term, defeating Republican Clint Didier.

 Superintendent of Public Instruction

 Incumbent Democratic Superintendent of Public Instruction Randy Dorn ran for re-election to a second term.
 He was unopposed in the general election.
-The Superintendent is the only nonpartisan statewide election.
+The superintendent is the only nonpartisan statewide election.

 State Senate

 The Democrats won on election night, but in early December two Democrats formed a conservative coalition with the Republican Caucus.